ErenDurham/Sobel-Operator-Project/README.md

-# Project Implementation Plan: RISC-V Assembly Routines

-## Component 1: Unsigned Multiplication
+## Part 1: Unsigned Multiplication

 ### Objective
-Develop an assembly routine to multiply two unsigned 32-bit numbers using the RISC-V RV32I ISA.
+Develop an assembly routine without the use of multiplication and pseudoinstructions to multiply two unsigned 32-bit numbers using the RISC-V RV32I ISA.
 The system must output the lower 32 least significant bits of the product.

-### Implementation Requirements
-The routine must rely solely on instructions present in the provided RV32I reference sheet.
-The use of multiplication extensions (mul, mulh, muls, mulu) is prohibited.
-Additionally, the use of pseudoinstructions such as mv or ret is not permitted.

 ### Algorithm
-The implementation must optimize for execution speed and compactness.
-A linear time complexity solution (repeated addition) is not acceptable.
-The routine must implement a shift-and-add algorithm (or equivalent logarithmic complexity method) to perform the calculation efficiently.
+The implementation optimized for execution speed and compactness.
+The routine implemented a shift-and-add algorithm to perform the calculation efficiently.

 ### Output
-The final 32-bit result must be stored in the designated memory word c.
+The final 32-bit result was stored in the designated memory word c.

 ---

-## Component 2: Sobel Operator
+## Part 2: Sobel Operator

 ### Objective
-Develop an assembly routine to apply the Sobel operator to a 5x5 matrix of signed 32-bit numbers using the RV32I ISA.
+Developed an assembly routine to apply the Sobel operator to a 5x5 matrix of signed 32-bit numbers using the RV32I ISA.
 This operation approximates derivatives for horizontal and vertical changes in image processing by performing convolutions with specific kernels.

 ### Kernel Definitions
-The process requires two 3x3 kernels, Gx and Gy, defined as follows:
+$$

-Gx =
+G_x =
+\begin{bmatrix}
-[ -1  0 +1 ]
+-1 & 0 & +1 \\
-[ -2  0 +2 ]
+-2 & 0 & +2 \\
-[ -1  0 +1 ]
+-1 & 0 & +1
+\end{bmatrix}
+$$
+$$

-Gy =
+G_y =
+\begin{bmatrix}
-[ -1 -2 -1 ]
+-1 & -2 & -1 \\
-[  0  0  0 ]
+0 & 0 & 0 \\
-[ +1 +2 +1 ]
++1 & +2 & +1
+\end{bmatrix}
+$$

 ### Convolution Process
 The convolution involves sweeping a 3x3 kernel across the 5x5 source matrix with a stride of 1.

 1. Select a 3x3 window from the source matrix.
-2. Perform element-wise multiplication between the source window and the kernel.
+2. Perform multiplication between the source window and the kernel.
 3. Sum the resulting values to generate a single output element.
 4. Shift the window by the stride and repeat until the entire matrix is processed.